Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Summary and discussion

 \section{Summary and discussion}

 In this work, we calculate the phase diagram of the 1D $\text{SU}(3)$ \emph{t-J} model numerically by DMRG.
 The phase boundary of three phases: Luttinger liquid, extended Luther-Emery liquid, and phase separation are demonstrated.
+The Luttinger liquid phase has no charge or spin gaps.
+Although there is no charge gap in the extended Luther-Emery liquid phase, the emergence of a spin gap is deeply rooted in the combination of three SU(3) fermions on sites that are not completely connected.
+In the phase separation phase, the divergence of compressibility mainly identifies the system splitting into particle-rich and hole-rich regions.

-We compare the result with the thoroughly studied $\text{SU}(2)$ \emph{t-J} model.
-For density-density correlation, we find the constant $2k_F$ and $6k_F$ singularity in its structure factor, which results from CDW instability and tendency to Wigner crystallization.
-We predict the $2k_F$ and $2Nk_F$ singularity for 1D $\text{SU}(N)$ \emph{t-J} model in the same filling regime.
+Compared to the well-studied $\rm{SU}\left(2\right)$ model, the $4k_F$ anomaly in the density structure factor shifts to $6k_F$ in the $\rm{SU}\left(3\right)$ case, which reflects the tendency toward Wigner crystallization in the repulsive limit.
+In contrast, both models show a $2k_F$ peak in the spin correlation.
+In the LEL phase, the $2k_F$ peak in the density structure factor persists, but pairing turns into three-particle clustering.
+The phase separation behavior is largely similar between the two models.
+Based on the comparison of the two models, we predict the $2k_F$ and $2Nk_F$ singularity for 1D $\text{SU}\left(N\right)$ \emph{t-J} model in the same filling regime.

 We further characterize the extended LEL phase for its novel clustering structure through persistent currents and correlation functions.
 It is confirmed that three fundamental irreducible representations form a singlet in line under antiferromagnetic interaction.
-They differ from the on-site molecular superfluid singlet in the $\text{SU}(N)$ attractive Fermi-Hubbard model in the space structure.
+They differ from the on-site molecular superfluid singlet in the $\text{SU}(N)$ attractive Fermi-Hubbard model in the spatial structure.
 This feature may affect ground state properties, leading to different power law exponents for density and MS correlation.